akeneo/pim-docs/developer_guide/migration/index.rst

 **Enterprise Edition**

+Please contact our team through your access to the support service desk to ask for a standard archive.

-For the Enterprise Edition, the migration guides are located in the archive you've received.
+Then, follow the migration guides located in this archive to upgrade your project.

 From EE v1.0 to EE v1.3: UPGRADE-1.3.md
 From EE v1.3 to EE v1.4: UPGRADE-1.4.md